sjackman/distance-estimator-paper/distance-estimator.md

 title: 'DistanceEstimator: Estimate the distance between two nucleotide sequence fragments using paired-end reads'
 author: Shaun D Jackman, Inanc Birol
 documentclass: wlpeerj
+bibliography: distance-estimator.bib
+csl: peerj.csl
 header-includes:
   \DeclareMathOperator*{\argmax}{arg\,max}
   \DeclareMathOperator{\MLE}{MLE}
   \keywords{genome sequence assembly, scaffolding, maximum likelihood estimator, distance, gap}
-  \begin{abstract}
-  Paired-end reads may be used to estimate the distance between two sequences.
+abstract: Paired-end reads may be used to estimate the distance between two sequences.
 Comparing a statistic, such as the mean, of the sample population of fragment sizes to the global population of fragment sizes is a trivial but flawed estimator.
 The maximum likelihood estimator yields more accurate estimates.
-  \end{abstract}
 ---

 Results